LOADING

 Final thought: work as an identity, not an activity

-Call them freelancers, contractors, consultants, temps or micro-business owners – we will see even more of them in the future.
+Call them freelancers, contractors, consultants, temps, or micro-business owners – we will see even more of them in the future.

-The UK is currently a home to a growing community of freelancers, to whom work is not the opposite of play, but the single greatest opportunity for satisfaction and fulfilment.
+The UK is currently home to a growing community of freelancers, to whom work is not the opposite of play, but the single greatest opportunity for satisfaction and fulfilment.

-It is time to grow our lives through work, receive the salary we deserve and work hours where we’re neither slaves to the office nor sitting at our desks cruising Facebook while desperately waiting for the clock to hit 6.
+It is time to grow our lives through work, receive the salary we deserve, and work hours where we’re neither slaves to the office nor sitting at our desks cruising Facebook while desperately waiting for the clock to hit 6.

 Social Shares